-Less fees, more super
+Less fees can mean more super

-funds charge fees, though some less than
+All super funds charge fees and costs, though some less than

 others.
-Generally, a super fund with low fees will build your savings faster.
+Generally, a super fund with low fees and costs will build

 There are many different types of fees associated with your

 regular basis at the end of each month or when an action is taken.

 Super fees can be either a dollar amount or a percentage.

 The main types of fees are: